bigfix/developer.bigfix.com/site/pages/action-script/guide/prefetch_block.md

 It contains all the download prefetch logic needed to prepare for subsequent action execution.
-The instructions contained in the prefetch block must successfully complete before the rest of the action can continue; in this way it is ensured that filea are successfully downloaded before the action script runs.
+The instructions contained in the prefetch block must successfully complete before the rest of the action can continue; in this way it is ensured that files are successfully downloaded before the action script runs.

 The prefetch block structure must satisfy the following criteria: